-2. A written statement of intent that includes the applicant’s preparation for graduate study (guidelines available from the department).
+2. A written statement of intent that includes the applicant’s preparation for graduate study.

 3. If minimum requirements are not met, the graduate faculty may grant an applicant conditional admission to the program as a premajor if the applicant has a minimum cumulative GPA of 2.75 (4.0 scale) AND